How to get the best out of your bridal preps. This is a post for all you Scottish brides out there or those eloping to Scotland.

-I would suggest being in your wedding dress at least 20-25 minutes before you are to leave for the ceremony.
-This will give us enough time to get some bridal portraits, photos of you and the girls and your parents.
+I would suggest being in your wedding dress at least 30 minutes before you are to leave for the ceremony.
+This will give us enough time to get some lovely shots of you looking perfect before the wind blows or you cry, photos of you and the girls and your parents.
 This will also give you enough time to have a last minute prosecco to hit the road if you wish to, and also make sure you have everything you need.
 You won’t regret leaving relaxed as opposed to in a frenzy.

 How can we best organise the first look between my father and I and my bridesmaids?